 If you love the guitar, and are dedicated to your own development as a player, if you are dying to play the way the guitarists you admire play, you must know how to create Vertical Growth.
-This is done through an understanding of HOW TO PRACTICE.
-I am of course talking about REAL PRACTICE, not repetitive "run throughs" that only re-enforce the muscle tensions causing the problems you already have.
+This is done through an understanding of how to practice.
+I am of course talking about correct practice, not repetitive "run throughs" that only re-enforce the muscle tensions causing the problems you already have.

 From my experience as a player and as a teacher, it is extremely difficult to create Vertical Growth, once bad, or insufficient practice has locked in tension and bad habits.
 The good news is, it is not impossible.
 In fact, the word difficult is not the best word.
 I use it only because we have such a tendency to under-estimate the intensity of concentration it takes to undo past damage.
 A better word is "challenging".